SeongjipMoon/SeongjipMoon.github.io/_config/index.md

-## Welcome to GitHub Pages
+## IT Dream Pages

-tilte: IT Dream
+tilte: IT Dream Pages
 description: "IT Dream bulid with Jekyll."
 url: "http://SeongjipMoon.github.io"
 author: